 Carrying amounts of reception equipment and other items of property, plant and equipment as well as right-of-use assets may be reduced by impairment losses whenever there is uncertainty as to those assets' revenue generating potential or their future use in the Company's operations.
-The accounting policies relating to impairment are presented in note 5n.
+The accounting policies relating to impairment are presented in note 5m j) Intangible assets

-Detailed accounting policies related to lease contracts are described in point 5v.
+Detailed accounting policies related to lease contracts are described in point 5u.